Minneapolis: Primary and secondary

 Minneapolis Public Schools has room for 45,000 students and enrolled about 28,500 K–12 students as of 2024, in more than fifty schools, divided between community and magnet.
+Poor financial oversight of the district resulted in a $37.9 million deficit—and thus staff layoffs—for the 2025–2026 school year.
 As of 2023, enrollment was declining about 1.5 percent per year, and approximately 60 percent of school age children attended district schools.
 The city offered two reasons for the decline: a dwindling number of children lived in the city since 2020 and, accounting for one-fifth of the decline, the climbing popularity of charter schools and open enrollment.
 Many students enrolled in alternatives such as charter schools, of which the city had 28 as of 2024.
 By state law, charter schools are open to all students and are tuition-free.
 In 2022, about 1200 at-risk students attended district alternative schools that offered them better outcomes than traditional schools.
 For the 2022–2023 school year, 368 students were homeschooled in Minneapolis.

 School district demographics were 41 percent White students, 35 percent Black, 14 percent Hispanic, and 5 percent each were Asian and Native American.
 English-language learners were about 17 percent in a district that spoke 100 languages at home.
 About 15 percent were special education students.
 As of fall 2023, every public school student in the state receives one free breakfast and one free lunch each school day.
-In 2022, the district's graduation rate was 77 percent, an improvement of 3 percent over the previous year.
+In 2025, the district's overall graduation rate was 73 percent, a percent less than the previous year.